Boxer wearing 'America 1st' border wall trunks crumbles against Mexican opponent

 An American boxer wearing boxing trunks depicting a brick-like border wall was unable to stop a Mexican opponent from scoring a decisive victory in Southern California.

-The bout between Rod Salka and Francisco Varga got a lot of attention on social media after Salka wore the attention-grabbing shorts into the ring Thursday in Indio, Calif., KABC-TV reported.
+The bout between Rod Salka and Francisco Varga got a lot of attention on social media after Salka wore the attention-grabbing gear into the ring Thursday in Indio, Calif., KABC-TV reported.

-His shorts had “America 1st” emblazoned on the waistband and a brick-wall pattern in American flag colors, according to the station.
+His trunks had “America 1st” emblazoned on the waistband and a brick-wall pattern in American flag colors, according to the station.

 But as the fight wore on, Salka was defenseless against Varga’s battering ram punches.